 The most common mode of rabies viral transmission is through the bite of an infected animal.

 Raccoon roundworm is a parasite that can impact wildlife and humans.
 The parasite was recently discovered in Florida and FWC is currently testing raccoons to determine how widespread the parasite is in Florida.

 Upper Respiratory Tract Disease (URTD)

-Upper respiratory tract disease (URTD) is found in gopher tortoises.
-Most cases are caused by several species of bacteria generally known as mycoplasma.
+Upper respiratory tract disease (URTD) in gopher tortoises is caused by Mycoplasma bacteria.
 This disease is not transmittable to humans, but humans can potentially spread URTD by picking up an infected tortoise and moving it away from its home area into a different tortoise population.